TayHobbs/TayHobbs.github.io/about.md

 permalink: /about/
 ---

-Taylor Hobbs is currently an Intern at IMT Computer Services.
+Taylor Hobbs is currently employed at IMT Computer Services.
 He works with building and maintaining Django and Ember projects, using Agile practices and Pair Programming.

 Outside of work, he enjoys being active in the open source community, hacking on side projects in Python and Javascript, and learning more about modern programming languages and frameworks.